 In Biblical Perspectives, students examine the historical context and religious teachings of Hebrew and Christian scriptures.

-The Virtues is a single semester freshman seminar that explores the historical ideas of virtue, focusing primarily on classical and Christian virtue, but going through modern-day conceptions of the term.
+The Virtues is a two-semester freshman seminar that explores the historical ideas of virtue, focusing primarily on classical and Christian virtue, but going through modern-day conceptions of the term.

 Calculus, the great idea of mathematics, begins with a review of pre-calculus functions with an emphasis on graphical, numerical, and modeling applications.